Here’s why we moved from the Ethereum Blockchain to the Stellar Blockchain.

 For a Stellar Performance…

 Evaluating the pros and cons of Ethereum and knowing that the business at hand would not suffer by the lesser market presence of a newer Blockchain, we began studying the Stellar Blockchain.
 The Stellar Blockchain stood out suitably for ICO setup as well as, for Cryptocurrency Payment.
 Stellar uses its native asset called Lumens to facilitate the exchange of value/assets.
 With the Stellar Consensus Protocol, it claims to have a transaction confirmation time of 3-5 seconds while being able to handle over 1000 transactions per second!
 Another winning point is the low cost of transactions on the Stellar network.
-For details read this.

 In Stellar Blockchain development, it is surprisingly easy to create a new token!
 And then, it doesn’t demand knowledge of yet another language like Solidity, used on Ethereum.
-Instead, Stellar Blockchain exposes the Horizon Rest API to transact with the blockchain.
+Instead, the Stellar Blockchain exposes the Horizon Rest API to transact with the blockchain.
 Stellar Blockchain functions on the principle of raising offers and counter-proposals.

 Initially, we planned to use the Bifrost Server to enable ETH payments to buy tokens.
 It is interesting how the Bifrost server listens to the user’s Ethereum address so as to acknowledge the ET transfer and correspondingly move the Stellar tokens to the user’s account.
 But due to some inherent issues, Bifrost is now eliminated from this application and only Lumens payment is now supported.